Skip to main content

 When words are not processed

-• Manually edit target content without changing the base language
+• Manually edit target translations without changing the base language

 • Accept a TM suggestion with 100% match